gchotai/Data-Analyst-Nanodegree/README.md

 * Explanatory Visulizations ( story telling with data ,  polish plots , create slide deck )

-### Project 5: Communicate data finding with Ford Go Bike Sharing Data
+### Project 5: Communicate data finding with City Bike System Data
 In this project, I used Python’s data visualization tools to systematically explore the bike dataset for its properties and relationships between variables.
 Then, I created a presentation that communicates the findings to others.